bhattji007/openid-auth0-grants-showcase/README.md

 ## Future Flows

 This repository is designed to accommodate additional authentication flows in the future.
-Contributions for other flows, such as Authorization Code or Device Flow, are highly encouraged.
+Contributions for other flows, such as Device Flow, are highly encouraged.